 The proposal form requires that a candidate for Freemasonry does not expect, anticipate or seek any preferment or financial benefit as a consequence of becoming a member.
 There should be no conflict between a candidate’s family, business or professional interests and membership, nor can the candidate have a criminal record.
 There is a process for expulsion for members who commit a criminal act.

-Every member has the opportunity to take office in his lodge and become its master.
+Every member has the opportunity to take office in his Lodge and become its ‘Worshipful Master’.